 E-mail: pplattet @ alaska.edu

 Sveta Yamin-Pasternak, PhD (Anthropology), University of Alaska Fairbanks, 2007.
-Foodways, post-Soviet studies, Alaskan ethnography, anthropology and contemporary art
+Food and culture, ethnomycology, aesthetics, Circumpolar North, contemporary art, gender, post-Soviet studies

 Ben A. Potter.
-Department Chair and Associate Professor; PhD (anthropology), University of Alaska Fairbanks, 2005.
+Chair & Professor; PhD (anthropology), University of Alaska Fairbanks, 2005.
 Subarctic and Arctic archaeology; intersite variability; site structure and organization; human-environment interactions; field survey and excavation; cultural resource management; lithic and faunal analyses; geographic information systems.

 Office: 308 Bunnell